Synchronizing Dynamical Systems: Finitely presented systems and Ruelle algebras: Preliminaries

 \begin{definition} An irreducible finitely presented system $(Y, f)$ is called \emph{an almost Smale space} if there exists a Smale space $(X, \varphi)$, and a factor map $\pi : X \rightarrow Y$ such that $\pi$ is both s and u resolving and almost one-to-one.
 If in this situation $(Y, f)$ is a sofic shift (and hence $(X, \varphi)$ is shift of finite type), then we say $(Y, f)$ is of \emph{almost finite type}. \end{definition} The next result is due to Fisher \cite{fisher13}. \begin{theorem} Suppose $(Y, f)$ is an irreducible almost Smale space, $(X, \varphi)$ is a Smale space, and $\pi : X \rightarrow Y$ is both $s$ and $u$-resolving and almost one-to-one.
 Then $\pi$ is both the minimal $s$ and $u$-resolving extension. \end{theorem}

-\begin{example} The even shift is the sofic shift space in the alphabet $\{\word{0}, \word{1}\}$ obtained from the following labelled graph:
+\begin{example} Recall that the even shift is the sofic shift space in the alphabet $\{\word{0}, \word{1}\}$ obtained from the following labelled graph:

-Let $X_G$ be the edge shift coming from the unlabeled graph above.
-Define a map, $\pi$, by taking the map at the shift level induced from mapping defined by taking an unlabeled edge to its label.
-Then $\pi$ is a factor map from $X_G$ to the even shift.
-One can check that this factor map is almost one-to-one, $s$-resolving, and $u$-resolving.
+As in Example \ref{evenShiftExample}, we let $X_G$ be the edge shift coming from the unlabeled graph above and define a map, $\pi$, by taking the map at the shift level induced from mapping defined by taking an unlabeled edge to its label.
+Then $\pi$ is almost one-to-one, $s$-resolving, and $u$-resolving.
 Hence, the even shift is of almost finite type.

-There are many sofic shifts that are not of almost finite type.
-The sofic shift discussed in Section \ref{sec:counterexample} is such an example. \end{example}
+There are many sofic shifts that are not of almost finite type, see for example \cite[Section 13.1]{lindmarcus}. \end{example}